 How to Use Castor Oil Treatments on Hair

-- Like many things in life, more is not always better, and only a small amount is needed for an all-over hair treatment.
+Castor oil can be very beneficial for hair growth if used correctly.
+Small amounts of plain oil can be used for an all-over treatment.
+Like many things in life, more is not always better, and only a few drops are needed per treatment.
 The additional oils are completely optional.

-- TIP: I rub a tiny amount of castor oil on my eyelids at night to help eyelash growth as well.
-It is also part of my eyelash growth serum recipe (sharing next week)
+BONUS TIP: I rub a tiny amount of castor oil on my eyelids at night to help eyelash growth as well.
+It is also part of my eyelash growth serum recipe.